VOLTTRON/volttron/docs/source/specifications/Weather_Service_Spec.rst

     If data returned from the provider is of the format {"data_point_name":value}, base weather agent can do unit conversions on the value.
 Both name mapping and unit conversions can be specified as a csv file and packaged with the concrete implementing agent.
-This file is not mandatory.
+This feature is not mandatory.
 See `Configuration`_ section for an example configuration

 Core weather data retrieval features :